 Every Catholic church has the fourteen Stations of the Cross displayed prominently on the walls.
 Why is this?

 Jesus, at the time when you were condemned and sentenced to death, no Gospel had been compiled and no theological treatises had been written to expound on what you were doing.
 You faced your sacrifice silently, with no explanation to anyone.
-Never once did you fight back, or say things like this: “I do so much for humanity, yet many sit around doing nothing for the benefit of others.”
+Never once did you fight back, or look for sympathy.
+You knew what you had to do, but no one else did.

 Jesus, you were insulted, beaten, and made to shoulder the cross.
 The spectators regarded you as a disgraced failure.
-No matter what people thought, you persisted on your sacred mission.
-Without telling your foes, you were doing the greatest good for them.
+No matter what people thought, you persisted on your sacred mission, without telling your foes you were doing the greatest good for them.
 You bore no bitterness or hatred.
 You remained constantly meek and humble of heart.
-You cared not for prestige.
+You cared not for praise.